lucasmt01/Design-responsivo-para-a-web/README.md

-Repository for Free Code Camp's Responsive Web Design course.
-Projects developed using HTML for content and CSS for design.
-This repository contains two folders:
+# Responsive Web Design Course Repository

+This repository contains projects developed using HTML for content and CSS for design.

+## Folders

+### Course Exercises and Assignments
-'Course Exercises and Assignments': Collection of exercises and assignments completed during the course to practice and review learned concepts.
+Collection of exercises and assignments completed during the course to practice and review learned concepts.

+### Certification Projects
-'Certification Projects': Compilation of certification projects completed for each course module.
+Compilation of certification projects completed for each course module.